pgaskin/kepubify/README.md

 - `kepubify /path/to/my/book.epub` will output to `./book.kepub.epub`
 - `kepubify /path/to/my/book.epub /path/to/another/folder/` will output to `/path/to/another/folder/book.kepub.epub`
 - `kepubify /path/to/my/book.epub /path/to/another/folder/newname.kepub.epub` will output to `/path/to/another/folder/newname.kepub.epub`
+- `kepubify /path/to/my/books /path/to/place/converted/books` will convert all books in `/path/to/my/books`, and output to `/path/to/place/converted/books/`.
+Errors will be shown at the end, if any.

 ## Features
 - Conversion